Spin alignment around TNG300-1 voids: Conclusions and discussion

 In general, previous studies of spin alignments have been related to filaments or other over--dense structures or local environments.
 Here we detect alignment in under--dense regions as shown in Sec.~\ref{sec:galaxyvel}.
 Our finding of a preferential perpendicular orientation is consistent with the observational work of \citet{Trujillo2006}, which was later rebutted by similar works such as \citet{Slosar2009} and \citet{Varela2012}, pointing at a statistically small sample as the main reason for the discrepancy; however, this shortcoming is not present in our work.
-Furthermore, our findings are consistent with the predictions and observational studies of \citet{Lee2000, Lee2002} and \citet{Lee2007}, where, in the latter, the tidal tensor field is calculated and a preferential alignment for spins is found with its intermediate principal axis, which lies within the sheets.
-On the other hand, we do not find a parallel alignment with sheets (a proxy for our void surfaces) for massive galaxies as found by \citet{Codis2018, Kraljic2019}, most likely due to the vastly different environment densities these galaxies reside in.
+Furthermore, our findings are consistent with the predictions of TTT and observational studies of \citet{Lee2000, Lee2002} and \citet{Lee2007}, where, in the latter, the tidal tensor field is calculated and a preferential alignment for spins is found with its intermediate principal axis, which lies within the sheets (a proxy for our void surfaces).
+However, the alignment signal we find is particularly strong for galaxies that deviate from global void dynamics (low velocity seems to correlate with alignment), which can be due to encounters and would therefore be outside the scope of TTT.
+On the other hand, we do not find this kind of alignment for massive galaxies as found by \citet{Codis2018, Kraljic2019}, most likely due to the vastly different environment densities these galaxies reside in.
 Furthermore, we remark that, when taking into account massive galaxies, we find strong alignment signals only for those with high spin.
 We find no significant alignment signal for high--mass, \textit{low}--spin galaxies (see Ss3 and Ss6 subsamples in Table~\ref{table:1}).
 Although this effect could be due to the more accurate determination of the spin axis in the case of high-spin galaxies, it could also hint at an important difference between galaxies with high or low rotation-to-mass relation.
 We notice, however, that a direct comparison between some of these previous works and the present paper is difficult to asses, since we have not performed a calculation of the tidal tensor field, and the void--centric direction can only be taken as a statistical proxy for the direction of the major principal axis.

 In future a work we will explore if these effects are redshift-dependent and whether the velocities and alignments correlate along the two-dimensional structure of void shells.